Sports in Toronto: Practice facilities

 Several professional teams also maintain a practice facility.
 As opposed to arenas and stadiums, these facilities are dedicated to the practice and training of professional athletes.
 These facilities are typically not used to host official games or events.
 Some professional teams do not have a dedicated practice facility and instead utilize other existing facilities, like the Toronto Argonauts with Coca-Cola Coliseum (weight rooms) and Lamport Stadium (practice field).
+The Toronto Tempo will construct a practice facility for themselves by Exhibition Place that will open by 2028; they will hold their practices at the Goldring Centre for High Performance Sport in the interim.

 The following are practice facilities in Toronto used by professional teams: